 CQUni Careers supports prospective, current and graduate CQUniversity students in achieving their career development and professional aspirations through career education, guidance and information.
 We are about building employability and job search skills as students prepare to be work ready in their chosen career.

-The Student Mentor Program aims to help new students in undergraduate and postgraduate programs to quickly feel at home at CQUniversity during their first year of study.
-Please visit the student mentor website for more information.
+The Student Mentor & Leadership Program aims to help new students in undergraduate and postgraduate programs to quickly feel at home at CQUniversity during their first year of study.

-CQUniversity produce a range of printed publications available to pick up from multiple locations around Australia or at one of the many expos and events we partake in during the year.
-You can download a range of program and course publications, or visit the individual program page on the University's website.
+CQUniversity produce a range of printed publications available to pick up from our multiple locations around Australia or at one of the many expos and events we partake in during the year.
+You are welcome to download a range of course publications which contain information current to the print date outlined.